Darrell Power: Politics

 On September 4, 2017, Power announced he was running for Councillor at Large in the City of St. John's.
 He ran on a platform of reduced taxes, improved efficiencies at city hall, and development of cultural industries.
 He received endorsements from former bandmates Alan Doyle, Sean McCann, and Bob Hallett.
 He was also endorsed by comedians Mark Critch and Pete Soucy.
-Power received 9992 votes or 7.65% of the votes, making him 8th in a field of 12 candidates.
+Power received 9,992 votes or 7.65% of the votes, making him 8th in a field of 12 candidates.
 This was not enough for Power to be elected to the At Large position, as the top four candidates are elected to seats on council.

 Philanthropy

 Power served as Master of Ceremonies for a Refugee Immigrant Advisory Council event.
 He has been a songwriter volunteer for Art Smart Songwriting.
-In December 2017 he was one of the judges for Sing NL, organized by former Canadian Idol judge Zack Werner.
+In December 2017, he was one of the judges for Sing Newfoundland and Labrador, organized by former Canadian Idol judge Zack Werner.